Chain-of-Sketch: Enabling Global Visual Reasoning: Related work

 Moreover, there have been recent efforts to use the visual form of scratchpad and chain-of-thought in multi-modal models.
 In particular, visual-CoT \citep{shao2024visual-cot} takes an image with a question in the input.
 During the generation of the output, it first predicts a bounding box in the image that may have important information inside, and then the model focuses on that part of the image to answer the question better.
 This idea could be useful in cases where the answer can be given using a small part of a high-resolution image (e.g., a text written with a small font in the corner of an image).
 However, this work does not deal with hard reasoning tasks that require multiple reasoning steps nor produce images as scratchpad/CoT.
-Concurrent to us is the work of \citet{hu2024visual-sketchpad} where they introduce the notion of sketchpad.
-For a question (consisting of textual and visual components) they use a set of visual operations and tools including drawing lines, drawing bounding boxes with object detection models, and using Python to produce plots to generate a sketch that can potentially facilitate the reasoning process.
-The main difference between our works is that we focus on visual tasks that have a high globality degree and require multiple reasoning steps to solve, whereas \citet{hu2024visual-sketchpad} do not consider visual tasks that require multistep reasoning nor images that are inherently hard for humans as well.
-As a result, the view in our work is to use visual scratchpads to make the tasks learnable, while in their case is to use tools (e.g., object detection or plot creation using Python) to generate images that can guide the model.
-Moreover, in our case, the models can generate a sequence of frames that correspond to reasoning steps where each image is generated freely by the model.
-While the sketchpad method can only generate a single sketch in a limited manner by using a set of predefined tools and operations.
+The recent work of \citet{hu2024visual-sketchpad} introduces the notion of sketchpad.
+For a question (consisting of text and visual components) they use a set of visual operations and tools including drawing lines, placing bounding boxes with object detection models, and using Python to produce plots to generate a sketch that can potentially facilitate the reasoning process.
+The main difference with our works is that we focus on visual tasks that have a high globality degree and require multiple reasoning steps to solve, whereas \citet{hu2024visual-sketchpad} do not consider visual tasks that require multi-step reasoning.
+As a result, our approach is to use chain-of-sketches to make the tasks learnable, while in their case is to use tools (e.g., object detection or plot creation using Python) to generate images that can guide the model.
+As a result, in our case, the models can generate a sequence of frames that correspond to reasoning steps where each image is generated freely by the model; while the sketchpad method can only generate a single sketch in a limited manner by using a set of predefined tools and operations.